Equipping Community Health Workers

 BMA Support for On Call Africa

-We’re delighted this month to report that two groups within the BMA are supporting On Call Africa.
+We’re delighted to report that two groups within the BMA are supporting On Call Africa.
 The BMA Charitable Purposes Subcommittee have awarded a grant to enable us to continue to raise awareness of HIV (both within in our health education programme and through our on-going testing of HIV status).
 Meanwhile the BMA Information Fund has just dispatched a large supply of medical reference books which are being sent to Livingstone for use by CHWs and our clinic teams.

 Global Health Partnership